songquanpeng/go-file/README.md

 ## Features
 1. No need to configure environment and there is only a single executable file.
-2. Automatically open brower to make you share file more quickly.
+2. Automatically open browser to make you share file more quickly.
 3. Generate QR codes for your mobile phone to scan.
+4. Easily share all the content of a local dir.

 ## Usage
-Just double click to use with default port `3000` and default token (used to verify identity when user try to delete files) `token`.
+Just double-click to use with default port `3000` and default token (used to verify identity when user try to delete files) `token`.

 If you want to change the port and token, run it like this:`./go-file.exe -port 80 -token private`.

+Your can also public a local path by providing a `path` like this : `./go-file.exe -path ./this/is/a/path`

 ## Demo
 ![desktop](https://user-images.githubusercontent.com/39998050/107188251-50aed700-6a22-11eb-9ee9-e8242f1850b8.png)